 RADiate provides subsidised inclusive dance classes with specialised Dance Artists, to children with additional learning needs.
-The programme works with children and young people on the autism spectrum, those with behavioural, emotional or social difficulties, and those with learning difficulties.
+The project works with children and young people on the autism spectrum, those with behavioural, emotional or social difficulties, and those with learning difficulties.
 This includes children with PMLD, with medical conditions and those who are non-verbal.
-RADiate sessions take place in both mainstream and SEND focused Primary schools, and at the RAD headquarters.
+RADiate sessions take place in both mainstream and SEND focused Primary schools in and around London, and at the RAD headquarters.

 RADiate sessions aim to engage children and young people through dance, movement, music and sensory props, and to develop their physicality and boost their self-esteem.
 Each session is created to respond to the individual needs of the children.
 The Dance Artist works alongside the school staff to engage and encourage each child using ideas based on class topics, or led by their interests.

 RADiate works to achieve it’s aims by:

 - planning and delivering fun, creative and sensory dance activities on a weekly basis, underpinned by a coherent structure.